n1ckfg/PiNaplpsPlayer/ARCHITECTURE.md

 ### Application Lifecycle (`ofApp`)
 - **`setup()`**: Initializes window settings, loads local `.nap` sample files, sets up an `ofFbo` for rendering, and starts the WebSocket server listening on port 7112.
 - **`update()`**: Safely pulls any new drawing frames off the incoming network queue (protected by a mutex) and pushes them to the decoder.
 Updates the `Telidon` renderer state.
-- **`draw()`**: Renders the current state of the drawing via the `Telidon` object to an `ofFbo`, which is then scaled and drawn to the screen.
+- **`draw()`**: Caches the current state of the drawing by rendering the `Telidon` object to an `ofFbo`.
+The `ofFbo` is only updated while the drawing is in progress or when marked dirty, reducing GPU load.
+The cached `ofFbo` is then scaled and drawn to the screen.
 Also displays an overlay with current status, connection count, and hotkey information.

 ### NAPLPS Processing
 The core graphics processing is handled by the `ofxNaplps` openFrameworks addon: